 Kashmiri is also a longtime asset of Pakistan's military and intelligence services.

 He served as a commando in the elite Special Services Group (SSG), Pakistan's special operations unit trained by Britain's Special Air Service.
-In the early 1990s, Kashmiri was ordered by the military to join the Harkat-ul Jihad Islami, and later he was urged to join the Jaish-e-Mohammed, which he refused to do.
+In the early 1990s, Kashmiri was ordered by the military to join the Harkat-ul Jihad Islami, and later he was urged to join the Jaishe-Mohammed, which he refused to do.

 Kashmiri reportedly dropped out of favor with the military after refusing the military's suggestion to join Jaish-e-Mohammed.
 In 2003 he was arrested after being accused of involvement in the assassination attempts against then-President Musharraf, and was later released.
 After the 2007 Pakistani Army assault on the radical Lal Masjid in Islamabad, he set up camp in Ramzak in North Waziristan, and was joined by several Pakistani Army military officers.
-Kashmiri is widely thought to have maintained his links with the radical elements in Pakistan's military and intelligence services throughout his time operating with jihadi groups.
+Kashmiri is widely thought to have maintained his links with the radical elements in Pakistan's military and intelligence serves throughout.